andrewsleigh/plotter/README.md

 * **Update: 2020-03-04.
 I'm currently on version 3 of the design – scroll down to see the current design and download files**
 * **Update: 2021-07-06.
 I've added a BOM, after many requests!**

+## Support my work!

+If you like this project or would like to say thanks, you can buy my plotter artwork from https://penuppendown.square.site.
+I'd really appreciate your support :)

 ## Background